Kesh-web/Digitalocean-vm-tutorial/README.md

 Now that you have your cloud-init file, doctl first initalization, and you have your custom image uploaded to DigitalOcean we can set up your first Droplet.

+'''
-doctl compute droplet create arch-linux-droplet \
+doctl compute droplet create "Add droplet name here" \
-  --region sf3 \
-  --image archlinux \
   --size s-1vcpu-1gb \
+  --image 165064168 \
-  --ssh-keys your_ssh_key_id \
+  --region sfo3 \
-  --user-data-file cloud-init.cfg

-doctl computer droplet create "Add droplet name here" --size s-1vcpu-1gb --image 165064169 --region sfo3 --ssh-keys "add ssh-key id"
+  --ssh-keys "add ssh-key id" \
+  --user-data-file "Path of cloud init file" \
+  --wait
+'''

+**--size** specifices the type of pc created **--image** is the distro we chose (Arch)
+**--region** is the region of the server(San Franciso) **--wait** makes sure the command waits until the droplet is created before returning back to the terminal

+After creating your droplet use this command to see your existing projects.